ps-actions-sandbox/ActionsFundamentals/hol/06-My-first-action.md

 If time permits you can create a release and then use the action in a workflow in another repository.

+> **Note**
+> You can only publish a GitHub Action lat exists in the root of a repository.

+1. Create a new public repository `hello-world-docker-action` and copy all the files from [hello-world-docker-action](../hello-world-docker-action) to it.

-1. Create a [new release](/../..releases/new) with a tag `v1` and the title `v1`.
+2. Create a [new release](/../..releases/new) with a tag `v1` and the title `v1`.
 Click `Generate release notes` and publish the release.

 <img width="600" alt="image" src="https://user-images.githubusercontent.com/5276337/174241482-6d3d0c34-9d55-4e3d-86fa-8ac28055cea8.png">

-2. Create a new repository or use another existing one and create a simple workflow that calls the action your created in version `v1`.
+3. Create a new repository or use another existing one and create a simple workflow that calls the action your created in version `v1`.

 <details>
   <summary>Solution</summary>